 Many VPN tariffs are impossible WITHOUT log files!

 A “virtual private network” that transfers the data from your device to a VPN server, encrypted and no longer visible to third parties.
-All data moving between these two devices is transmitted in an absolutely secure manner.
+All data moving between these two devices is transmitted securely.

-When using a VPN connection, third party access to your own data is thus made impossible.
-This means that even your own Internet provider, the network operator (school network, company network, etc.) or the local government can no longer see what you are doing on the Internet.
+When using a VPN connection, third-party access to your data is thus made impossible.
+This means that even your Internet provider, the network operator (school network, company network, etc.), or the local government can no longer see what you are doing on the Internet.

 - Bypass geographic locks